LanceLich/C-Primer-Plus/README.md

 # C-Primer-Plus
-This is the exercises of <C Primer Plus>
+This is the exercises of "C Primer Plus"